johnstrickler/ts-parse/README.md

 ## Array Support

-Array support is built in but requires a cast for compile-time type support.
-This is required to support a simplified API without creating extra parsing methods to support types.
+Array support is built-in, but, it requires a cast for compile-time type support.
+This is necessary to support a simplified API and it eliminates the needs for an extra parsing method for Nth-degree Arrays (e.g. parseArray, parseArrayOfArrays, etc.).

 ```ts
 @Serializable()